haneneby/DOTNet/README.md

 ### Contribution
 <a name="contribution"></a>
-- We propose the first end-to-end deep learning model for near-infrared-based optical imaging.
+- Propose the first end-to-end deep learning model for near-infrared-based optical imaging.
-- We leverage a physics-based optical diffusion simulation to generate in silico training datasets
+- Leverage a physics-based optical diffusion simulation to generate in silico training datasets.
-- We train the reconstruction model using in silico data only and test it on real measurements acquired from a phantom dataset subject to sensor non-idealities and noise.
+- Train the reconstruction model using in silico data only and test it on real measurements acquired from a phantom dataset subject to sensor non-idealities and noise.
-- We show the utility of our synthetic data generation technique in mimicking real measurements and the generalization ability of our model to unseen phantom datasets.
+- Show the utility of our synthetic data generation technique in mimicking real measurements and the generalization ability of our model to unseen phantom datasets.

 ### Installation
 <a name="install"></a>